errbotio/errbot/docs/user_guide/plugin_development/testing.rst

         def mycommand_helper():
             return "This is my awesome command"

 The `mycommand_helper` method does not need any information stored on the bot whatsoever or any other bot state.
-It can function standalone but it makes sense organisation-wise to have it be a member of the `MyPlugin` class.
+It can function standalone but it makes sense organization-wise to have it be a member of the `MyPlugin` class.

 Such methods can be tested very easily, without needing a bot: